 If you are using APIs in your applications, much of the responsibility for security falls on your shoulders.
 This is partly due to the way APIs provide physical access, authentication and other features.

-While API developers should use every security method at their disposal, security is best molded and shaped by the API provider
+While API developers should use every security method at their disposal, security is best molded and shaped by when the service begins.